The Super Easy Guide to Basic SEO For Travel Bloggers

 8. Sweat the Small Stuff

 You’re trying to grow and compete with established travel blogs, which means every little bit helps.
 Always add alt attributes to your photos.
 Always respond to comments on your blog.
-Always make sure every link on your post works and point exactly where you want it to go.
+Always make sure every link on your post works and points exactly where you want it to go.
 Always make sure you use lots of headers and break up the text for easy reading.

 Anything you can do to keep people on your page longer will help.
 Add videos to your posts, and use nice pictures (check out Unsplash for gorgeous free stock photos for your non-destination articles).
 If you take the time to tweak these small things for every post, it will help your SEO.